zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec11.md

        1. Send *DS Query* to the name server IP.
        2. If the response has the TC flag set, re-query over TCP and use that response instead.
-       3. If there is no DNS response, then add the name server (IP) to the *Undetermined DS* set.
+       3. Add the name server (IP) to the *Undetermined DS* set if at least one of the following criteria matches:
+          1. There is no DNS response.
-       4. Else, if the RCODE of response is not "NoError" ([IANA RCODE List]), then add the name server (IP) to the *Undetermined DS* set.
+          2. The RCODE of response is not "NoError" ([IANA RCODE List]).
-       5. Else, if the AA flag is not set in the response, then add the name server (IP) to the *Undetermined DS* set.
+          3. The AA flag is not set in the response.
-       6. Else, if there is no DS record with matching owner name in the answer section, then add the name server (IP) to the *No DS Record* set.
+       4. If there is no DS record with matching owner name in the answer section, then add the name server (IP) to the *No DS Record* set.
-       7. Else add the name server (IP) to the *Has DS Record* set.
+       5. Else add the name server (IP) to the *Has DS Record* set.

     4. If the *Undetermined DS* set is non-empty and both the *No DS Record* and *Has DS Record* sets are empty then do: